philipposgate/springbootk8sdemo2/JOURNAL.md

 ## October 16, 2022 - Philip Posgate

-IN **CHAPTER 2** we'll continue to expand the API's definitions in the kustomize yaml files (aka: the Kubernetes manifest).
+In **CHAPTER 2** we'll continue to expand the API's definitions in the kustomize yaml files (aka: the Kubernetes manifest).

 Previously I used kubectl to generate the **deployment.yaml** file, and that file was enough to make a basic deployment.
 Now we have to setup the Kustomize yaml files properly.